 As a creator, you know it’s not easy to find readers.
-Most bloggers only start seeing traction after a long time going unnoticed.
+Most bloggers only start seeing traction after a long time of going unnoticed.

 That is why scheduling is so important.
 It removes the guesswork from your publishing strategy.
 You don’t need to care how many people will read your work; you just need to put it out there.
-This is how we grow.
+That is how we grow.

 Scheduling Frees Time For Peripheral Content

 The other benefit of scheduling your posts is that you can now have more time to promote them with peripheral content.
 It’s no secret that SEO takes time.
 You don’t see results overnight — especially if your blog is new.
 But social media can drive readers much faster than Google.

 Suppose you spent the time to write all of your pieces up to the end of 2021.
 Now you can spend some time each week, let’s say an hour, to create some digital assets on Canva to promote the weekly article.
 Or you can work on creating YouTube or TikTok videos to accompany your blog posts.